AlmogMaman/deploy-nginx-aws/README.md

 ## Prerequisites

 - **AWS Account**: A free tier account is sufficient.
-- **AWS IAM User**: Create a user with EC2 and Elastic Load Balancer full permissions.
 - **Terraform**: Must be installed.
 [Installation Guide](https://learn.hashicorp.com/tutorials/terraform/install-cli)
 - **Docker**: Should be installed on your local machine for image testing. (optional)
 - **Environment Variables**: Set the following: